Moryavendil/limrendir/README.md

 ## What is it ?

-Limrendir allows to view and save a video stream from a Genicam compatible camera.
+Limrendir allows to view and save a video stream from a Genicam compatible camera using the [Aravis library](https://aravisproject.github.io/aravis/).
-It is a mashup between Aravis Viewer from the [Aravis project](https://aravisproject.github.io/aravis/), which allows for user-friendly interactions with a camera including control and stream visualisation, and [gevCapture](https://gitlab.com/gevcapture/gevcapture), which allows for user-unfriendly recording of said stream.
+It is a mashup between Aravis Viewer, which allows for user-friendly interactions with a camera including control and stream visualisation, and [gevCapture](https://gitlab.com/gevcapture/gevcapture), which allows for user-unfriendly recording of said stream.

 ## How to install